la2050/archive/_organizations/ucla-institute-of-the-environment-and-sustainability-ioes.md

       https://challenge.la2050.org/entry/using-an-app-to-increase-awareness-of-air-quality-and-empower-individuals-to-protect-their-health
   year_submitted:
     - '2016'
-title: UCLA Institute of the Environment and Sustainability (IOES)
-extrapolated_project_ids:
+original_project_ids:
   - '6102266'
-project_titles_from_extrapolated_project_ids:
+original_project_titles:
   - >-
     Using an app to increase awareness of air quality and empower individuals to protect their health
-original_project_titles:
+extrapolated_project_ids:
+  - '6102266'
+extrapolated_project_titles:
   - >-
     Using an app to increase awareness of air quality and empower individuals to protect their health
-original_project_ids:
-  - '6102266'

 ---